Samsung Refrigerator Error Codes

 41C, 44EDisplay Communication ErrorFaulty harness connector, Faulty Display Control Panel, Faulty main PCB1.
 Check display conditions.
 2. Replace main PCB (as per original text’s sole solution).

 44C, 44E, 45C, 45EMain PCB <=> Inverter PCB Communication ErrorLoose communication, Defective inverter board, Connection wires issue, Defective main PCB1.
-Check for disconnected or shorted wires between main PCB and inverter PCB.
+Check for disconnected or shorted wires between the main PCB and the inverter PCB.
 2. Check inverter PCB fuse continuity.
 3. Replace main PCB or inverter PCB.
-4. After replacing Inverter PCB, wait 5 minutes for compressor restart.
+4. After replacing the inverter PCB, wait 5 minutes for the compressor restart.

 46C, 46EMain PCB <=> I/O Expander Communication ErrorInternal main PCB communication error1.
 Replace the main PCB (as per original text’s sole solution).